 - If you’re rejected from YPP: Our reviewers found that a significant portion of your channel doesn’t meet our policies and guidelines.
 You can re-apply 30 days after your rejection.
 Check out our FAQs for tips on how to strengthen your application.

-Once you meet our subscriber and watch time thresholds, you’ve signed the YouTube Partner Program terms, and connected an AdSense account, your application will be put in a queue.
-Our human reviewers will assess your channel as a whole to check if it meets our YouTube monetization policies.
+Our human reviewers will assess your channel as a whole to check whether your account meets our YouTube monetization policies.

 We’ll get back to you with a decision once your channel is reviewed (typically about 1 month after you meet the threshold).